 Collections & Current Exhibits

-The collections of the Museum of Osteopathic Medicine (SM) include more than 50,000 objects, photographs, documents, and books dating from the early 1800s to the present (bulk 1870-1940).
-The core of the collection consists of artifacts from A. T. Still's professional and private life, most of them donated by Dr. Still's daughter, Blanche Laughlin, and members of her family.
+The collections of the Museum of Osteopathic Medicine include more than 80,000 objects, photographs, documents, and books dating from the early 1800s to the present (bulk 1870-1940).
+The core of the collections consists of artifacts from A. T. Still's professional and private life, most of them donated by Dr. Still's daughter, Blanche Laughlin, and members of her family.

-Since the founding of the Museum, other family members, D.O.s and Museum supporters have donated many additional artifacts that reflect the ongoing history of the osteopathic profession.
-The research collections of the International Center for Osteopathic History also include many former holdings of the ATSU-KCOM Library's special collections, for which the museum assumed responsibility in 1997.
+Since the founding of the Museum in 1934, other family members, DOs, and Museum supporters have donated many additional artifacts that reflect the ongoing history of the osteopathic profession.
+The research collections of the International Center for Osteopathic History (ICOH) also include many former holdings of the A.T.
+Still Memorial Library, for which the Museum assumed responsibility in 1997.

 Our exhibits are designed to educate visitors of differing interest levels, from the casual browser to the serious student of medical history.
 The exhibits range in topic from early frontier life and the life of osteopathy’s founder Dr. Andrew Taylor Still, to the early years of the osteopathic medical profession, its first school, and their subsequent development throughout the late nineteenth- and twentieth-centuries.

 Visitors enter the Museum through Heritage Hall, a two-story glass atrium that serves as the east entrance to the Tinning Education Center.
-This large space features two of the museum’s largest artifacts—the Still Family Cabin and the First School Building of the American School of Osteopathy (ASO).
-Both contain photographs, artifacts, and sensor-activated audio systems that respectively present interpretive glimpses into the Still family’s frontier life and the earliest years of the ASO.
+This large space features two of the Museum’s largest artifacts—the Still Family Cabin and the First School Building of the American School of Osteopathy (ASO).
+Both contain photographs, and artifacts that respectively present interpretive glimpses into the Still family’s frontier life and the earliest years of the ASO.
 The cabin, built in Lee County, Virginia in the 1820s, and the two-room ASO building, used from 1892-94, were both moved to their present location in 1994 as tangible reminders that Kirksville is the birthplace of the osteopathic profession.

 The main gallery primarily houses exhibits relating to the history of the profession.
-It also contains a fully-dissected human nervous system—one of only four such dissections known to exist.
-One of the two secondary galleries, the Grayson Smith Period Room, is a reproduced Victorian house parlor that showcases the personal property of A.T.
+It also contains a fully-dissected human nervous system.
+One of the three secondary galleries, the Grayson Smith Period Room, is a reproduced Victorian house parlor that showcases the personal property of A.T.
 Still and his family.
-The Johnston Gallery—currently under development—will address the development of general and osteopathic medical research from the mid-nineteenth century to the present.

 The main gallery exhibits include: